The latest information on portable batteries, now essential for hikers

 - Few terminals (USB A x 1, USB C x 1)

-Recommended 2: Goal Zero Venture 35 Power Bank
+Recommendation 2: Goal Zero Venture 35 Power Bank

 Favorite points

-- IP67 waterproof and dustproof and excellent impact resistance
+- IP67 waterproof and dustproof, and excellent impact resistance

 - compact